Model groups

 A group is a collection of nodes within a dbt DAG.
 Groups are named, and every group has an owner

 .
-They enable intentional collaboration within and across teams by restricting access to private models.
+They enable intentional collaboration within and across teams by restricting models.

 Groups are defined in .yml